-Croz di Santa Giuliana 2670 m is a strange and characteristic yellow coloured tower in the subgroup of Vael, Catinaccio Group, located near the Rifugio Roda di Vael, to the East of the gully between Roda di Vaél and Roda del Diavolo.
-The peak shows a huge hole just below the summit, which is why it is also called Torre Finestra (Window Tower) or Fensterl-Turm in German.
+Croz di Santa Giuliana 2670 m is a strange and characteristic yellow coloured tower located in the subgroup of Vael, Catinaccio Group, near the Rifugio Roda di Vael, to the East of the slope between Roda di Vaél and Roda del Diavolo.
+The peak shows a huge hole just below the summit, which is the reason it is also called Torre Finestra (Window Tower) or Fensterl-Turm in German.

 It’s well known to the climbers in reason of its particular look – showing very different shapes depending on the side from which you observe - and its fine and popular climbing routes.

 From Bolzano take the Val d’Ega road, reach Nova Levante, the beautiful Carezza Lake and the Costalunga Pass m.
 1753.
 From here take the path 548 to the Roda di Vaèl Hut m.
 2283 (1,30 hours).